 Biography

-He completed his undergraduate Bachelor of Arts degree at Handong Global University in May 2020 and is currently a doctoral student in the Clinical Psychological Science program in the department of Psychology at the University of Kansas.
-He is a graduate research assistant (GRA) for the Kansas Data Science Consortium.
-He is also a member of the Affective Communication and Computing lab under Dr. Girard’s mentorship with co-joining the Health Behavior and Technology lab under Dr. Fazzino’s mentorship.
+He completed his Bachelor of Arts degree at Handong Global University in May 2020 and is currently a doctoral student in the Clinical Psychological Science program in the Department of Psychology at the University of Kansas.
+He serves as a graduate research assistant (GRA) for the Kansas Data Science Consortium.
+He is also a member of the Affective Communication and Computing Lab under Dr. Girard’s mentorship and works jointly with the Health Behavior and Technology Lab under Dr. Fazzino’s mentorship.

 Education